City-Bureau/city-scrapers/docs/_docs/04-development.md

 Often a value for meetings returned by a spider will be the same regardless of meeting content (an example is that most meetings will always have `False` for the `all_day` value).
 For fields like `classification`, `all_day`, and `title` (sometimes), feel free to remove the `_parse_*` method for that field, and simply include the value in each dictionary (so `'all_day': False` in this example rather than `'all_day': self._parse_all_day(item)`).

 However, scheduling details like time and location should be pulled from the page, even if the value is always the same.
+In some cases it can be easier to make sure that an expected value is there and raise an error if not than to parse it every time.
+An example of raising an error if information has changed can be found in [`chi_license_appeal`](https://github.com/City-Bureau/city-scrapers/blob/bb127e3c4243bf7bf9aa59cf7a7b4b43d1d48c0a/city_scrapers/spiders/chi_license_appeal.py#L67-L70)

 #### B. Write tests